network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 # Responsiveness Test Server Discovery {#discovery}

-It makes sense for a service provider (either an application service provider like a video conferencing service or a network access provider like an ISP) to host Responsiveness Test Server instances on their network so customers can determine what to expect about the quality of their connection to the service offered by that provider.
+It makes sense for a service provider (either an application service provider like a video conferencing service or a network access provider like an ISP) to host Responsiveness Test Servers on their network so customers can determine what to expect about the quality of their connection to the service offered by that provider.
 However, when a user performs a Responsiveness Test and determines